AndrewH121/CodingChallenge2/README.md

 # CodingChallenge2

-Objective
-This exercise will test your knowledge of conditionals and logic by creating a feature in a theoretical app that provides recommendations based on user ratings and reviews.
+Objective: This exercise will test your knowledge of conditionals and logic by creating a feature in a theoretical app that provides recommendations based on user ratings and reviews.

-Instructions
 Step 1: Copy Over Coding Challenge Solution 1 solution to a new swift file in a separate repository named "Coding Challenge Solution 2".